Does Matcha Stain Your Teeth? – Myth or Truth

 According to a recent report, more than 90% of adults in the US have cavities - many of which go untreated.
 Furthermore, close to 50% of people in the US have gum disease (gingivitis).

 As such, finding new ways to boost oral health is important in helping reduce these figures while also preventing the healthcare complications they can cause.
+Interestingly, while some might worry about matcha tea staining teeth, its natural properties actually prevent it from leaving unsightly colors on the teeth.
+Additionally, matcha green tea offers numerous dental benefits, such as its antibacterial effects and ability to prevent cavity formation and periodontal disease.
 After all, oral health complications can quickly get difficult or expensive to deal with, whereas making lifestyle changes now can reduce the chances of you dealing with them at all in the future.

 Furthermore, consuming matcha products can also strengthen our immune system.
 Heightened immunity can also help to prevent a range of dental health complications.
 For example, it can help to combat gum disease by strengthening your body’s response to invading bacteria, meaning that the issue does not have time to worsen.
 This is particularly good news when you consider the fact that gum disease is often a precursor to tooth loss.